All the details are below, and here is the link to the membership sign-up form and here is a description of the amenities currently available.

 In the first year or so, we’re going to employ a pretty low tech process: Members will have access to this calendar showing availability.
 They’ll text, call, or email to reserve their preferred dates, and they’ll be booked!
 This is how we did it during our “soft-launch” and it worked pretty well.

-Again, members can hold in reservation up to 10,000 points in the future, and have used 10,000 points in the most recent 12 months.
-They’ll get a monthly statement showing these details.
+Again, members can hold in reservation up to 10,000 points in the future.
+As a reminder, they’ll receive a monthly statement showing which dates they have reserved.

 The Big Ridge Membership Club model is a bit novel, and I haven’t found any off-the-shelf software tools available to handle this sort of system.
 Maybe something will emerge within a year or so, but I’m expecting that won’t happen and we’ll need to build something ourselves to be able to handle a larger membership.
 In the meantime, the small membership of our first phase allows us to make sure this sort of system works for our members, and make adjustments as needed.